rohitcsebit/splitbillapi/README.md

 ## Postman Request

-A collection of Postman requests for the API can be found at [link-to-postman-requests](https://www.example.com).
+A collection of Postman requests for the API can be found at [link-to-postman-requests](https://elements.getpostman.com/redirect?entityId=27326733-6ba661f2-3403-49e6-b30b-70d19f3658e7&entityType=collection).

+## Postman Collection

+A collection of Postman requests for the API can be found in the `splitbillsapi.postman_collection.json` file in the root directory of the project.

 ## Docker